stellakk75/Javascript-Challenge/README.md

 # Javascript-Challenge

-Using Javascript, HTML, CSS and D3.js
-Create a dynamic table
-Filter for specific dates

-Level 2 utilizes change events with multiple search criteria
+**This assignment uses HTML, CSS and D3.js to create a dynamic table.
+Users are allowed to filter the table for specific dates.**

+* Script includes:
+    * Create basic HTML web page
+    * Append given data to a table across multiple columns
+    * Generate event for user action such as clicking on a button
+    * Filter data in table that matches the user's date selection